 5. Future Development Applications shall demonstrate an appropriate interface with surrounding streets and public domain areas at pedestrian level, and an appropriate design treatment to provide an adequate level of privacy to ground level apartments.
 The proposed buildings have been carefully designed to comply with the flood levels as well as providing an appropriate interface with surrounding streets and public domain.
 The buildings are stepped with the fall of the site and individual entries are provided to ground floor apartments where possible which activates the ground floor plane of the development.
 The use of deep planted terraces at the front of the courtyards for ground floor apartments provides privacy through landscaping for those apartments without the need for unattractive blank walls.
 6. Future Development Application/s for Stage 3 shall provide the following minimum setbacks to the south-western boundary (common boundary with 12 Rothesay Avenue): (a) 6 metres up to 4 storeys; and (b) 9 metres above 4 storeys.
 Not applicable to the subject Stages.
 7. Future Development Application/s for Stage A shall provide the following minimum setbacks to Parsonage and Wells Streets: (a) Podium - 4 metres (b) Tower - 5 metres Not applicable to the subject Stages.
 8. Future Development Application/s for Stage 3 shall provide a minimum one metre setback to the existing Council owned pedestrian access way along the north-western boundary.
 Not applicable to the subject Stages.
 9. Future Development Application/s for Stage 9 shall provide a minimum 4 metre building setback to the single storey building fronting Bowden Street.
 Eaves, pergolas, outdoor seating areas or other unenclosed structures are permitted to encroach into the setback providing that the design does not result in unacceptable impacts to the streetscape or view lines.
-The proposal provides a 4 metre building setback to the single storey building fronting Bowden Street.
+Not applicable to the subject Stages.
 10. Future Development Applications shall provide for utility infrastructure, including substations, within the building footprint, wherever possible.
 If this is not possible, infrastructure shall be located outside of the public domain and appropriately screened.
-The substations are discreetly located along Bowden Street and Nancarrow Avenue within the property boundary and appropriately screened within a landscaped setting.
+The substations are discreetly located at each corner of the site adjacent to Constitution Road within the property boundary and appropriately screened within a landscaped setting.